How to make money from social media

 How about you use all that dedication to scrolling to actually make some money?
 Social media is quite a lucrative business if you know how to play it right and you're prepared to put in the effort.

-What's on this page?
+What's in this guide?

 Brands are increasingly seeking quality over quantity – this means they would rather pay for a smaller audience of engaged or niche followers.
-They no longer just want expensive celebrities to advertise their wares, they're deliberately looking for ordinary people and 'influencers'.
+They no longer just want expensive celebrities to advertise their products, they're deliberately looking for ordinary people and 'influencers'.

 For many people, this is literally their full-time job, giving them the freedom and independence to work for themselves with a comfortable salary.

 Once you have a following, I think it's quite easy to make money from your channels as there are plenty of brands that want to align themselves with bloggers/influencers.